igarrison/HDRWebVideoCreatorsGuide/README.md

 You will need:

 1. A running Windows 10 install, or a Centos/RHEL, or Debian/Apt Linux distribution.

-Linux users can skip to step #4 in the next section.
+2. Resolve Studio.
+If you are new to HDR and haven't already been making HDR videos you probably will want Resolve Studio.
+It may not be used in some of the tutorials in this guide but its the top tool for HDR content creation right with its excellent color management, HDR support, and color grading capabilities.

+3. An HDR monitor, TV, possibly even a phone/tablet with an HDR display.
+To my surprise there are some great tips for grading HDR on an SDR display using monitor LUTs which have allowed me to get HDR grades that look great on an HDR display, however I still really want to see it in HDR before publishing anything.
+I also recommend something like a [DeckLink Mini Monitor 4K HDMI output card](https://www.blackmagicdesign.com/products/decklink/techspecs/W-DLK-32) capable of sending a full 444 HDMI signal with HDR metadata to your HDR TV/Monitor so it can be used for 10-bit HDR display inside Resolve Studio as a dedicated monitor.
-2. My batch file and bash shell script in [the zip file that you can download right here](https://github.com/igarrison/HDR2VP9/archive/master.zip).

-3. To install the Windows Subsystem for Linux as instructed in the next section below.
-This is needed to compile ffmpeg, its dependencies, and to run an application that seems to run better in a linux/posix environment.
+4. My batch file and bash shell script in [the zip file that you can download right here](https://github.com/igarrison/HDR2VP9/archive/master.zip) and installing the Windows Subsystem for Linux (WSL) as instructed in the next section below.
+WSL is needed to compile ffmpeg, its dependencies, and to run the resulting binary in a linux/posix environment where they encode VP9 more reliably.
+If you don't care about VP9 on Windows or smaller HDR files then you don't need to bother with WSL or my zip file.

-4. I also recommended downloading [Wesley Knapp's HDR_MetaJECTOR.bat](http://www.wesleyknapp.com/s/Wesley_Knapp-HDR_Tools_v3.zip) and [YouTube's Matroska Colour Metadata Ingestion Utility](https://github.com/YouTubeHDR/hdr_metadata).
+5. I also recommended downloading [Wesley Knapp's HDR_MetaJECTOR.bat](http://www.wesleyknapp.com/s/Wesley_Knapp-HDR_Tools_v3.zip) and [YouTube's Matroska Colour Metadata Ingestion Utility](https://github.com/YouTubeHDR/hdr_metadata).
 These will be used for embedding HDR to SDR LUT files into your HDR files uploaded to YouTube if you find the automatic HDR to SDR conversion unsatisfactory.

 ## Compile vp9 enabled ffmpeg

-1. In Windows 10 head to Control Panel > Programs > Turn Windows Features On Or Off.
+1. Linux users can skip to step 4.
+In Windows 10 head to Control Panel > Programs > Turn Windows Features On Or Off.
 Enable the "Windows Subsystem for Linux" option in the list, and then click the OK button.
 This will have you reboot your system when its finished.

 2. open the Microsoft Store from the Start menu, and search for "Ubuntu".
 As of 12/7/2018 I went with Ubuntu 18.04 LTS and it worked fine.
 Click the "Get" button to download it.